{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: RELATED WORK

-Most benchmarks provide expert demonstrations for the tasks, which are crucial for establishing ground-truth data to train learning-based methods and test models.
-However, a few, SafeAgentBench~\cite{safeagentbench}, HumanoidBench~\cite{humanoidbench}, BEHAVIOR-1K~\cite{behavior1k}, and InfiniteWorld~\cite{infiniteworld}, lack this attribute, limiting their utility for model training and evaluation.
-M$^3$Bench~\cite{m3bench} and ManiSkill-HAB~\cite{maniskillhab} depend on planner-generated trajectories.
+The majority of benchmarks in Table~\ref{tab:related_benchmarks} provide expert demonstrations for the tasks, which are crucial for establishing ground-truth data to train learning-based methods and test models.
+However, a few, SafeAgentBench~\cite{safeagentbench}, HumanoidBench~\cite{humanoidbench}, BEHAVIOR-1K~\cite{behavior1k}, InfiniteWorld~\cite{infiniteworld}, and PARTNR~\cite{partnr}, lack this attribute, limiting their utility for model training and evaluation.
+M$^3$Bench~\cite{m3bench}, M$^2$Diffuser~\cite{m2diffuser}, and ManiSkill-HAB~\cite{maniskillhab} depend on planner-generated trajectories.
 These lack the natural variability and expertise of human-collected demonstrations, which more accurately reflect real-world conditions and improve the quality of learned behaviors by providing nuanced, high-quality examples that enable better generalization.

-Finally, most benchmarks from Table~\ref{tab:related_benchmarks}, with the exceptions of RoboCasa~\cite{robocasa}, RoboSuite~\cite{robosuite}, and DeMoBot~\cite{demobot}, do not feature armed quadruped data, which is essential for tasks requiring stability and adaptability.
-Quadrupeds with manipulators can handle uneven terrains, such as stairs, while carrying objects, making them ideal for multi-floor environments, such as the ones present in $\lambda$.
-Their robustness as quadrupeds allows them to maintain stability in obstacle-dense environments, withstand collisions, and recover by picking themselves up if they fall, making them especially suitable for realistic and demanding scenarios.
+Finally, as shown in Table~\ref{tab:related_benchmarks}, RoboCasa~\cite{robocasa}, RoboSuite~\cite{robosuite}, and DeMoBot~\cite{demobot} are the only benchmarks featuring armed real quadruped data, which is essential for tasks requiring stability and adaptability.
+Quadrupeds with manipulators can handle uneven terrains, such as stairs, while carrying objects, making them ideal for multi-floor environments, such as those found in $\lambda$.
+Their robustness allows them to maintain stability in obstacle-dense environments, withstand collisions, and recover by picking themselves up if they fall, making them especially suitable for realistic and demanding scenarios.
 The absence of this embodiment limits the applicability of the vast majority of benchmarks to realistic robotic use cases.

-By addressing these limitations, the $\lambda$ benchmark provides a comprehensive benchmark to test the data efficiency of MoMa models.
+By addressing these limitations, $\lambda$ provides a comprehensive benchmark to test the data efficiency of MoMa models.
 It integrates language-conditioned tasks, long-horizon trajectories spanning multiple rooms and floors, and both simulated and real-world data.
-Additionally, its human-collected demonstrations ensure realistic variability, and its inclusion of armed quadruped data makes it uniquely suited for advancing robotics in complex real-world settings.
+Additionally, its human-collected demonstrations ensure realistic variability, and its inclusion of armed real quadruped data makes it uniquely suited for advancing robotics in complex settings.

-\section{$\lambda$ Benchmark}
+\section{$\lambda$ BENCHMARK}